-We may not need them but a recent survey from Clearway Car Finance has found out more than half of cars in the UK are still displaying a tax disc.
+We may not need them, but a recent survey from Clearway Car Finance found that more than half of cars in the UK still display a tax disc.

 Get a £10 sign up bonus when you join today.